Natasha Klauss: Career

 Klauss began her acting career in television series and plays, portraying small roles mostly.
 In 2002 Klauss portrayed a lesbian Sandra Guzmán in the Telemundo telenovela La Venganza, co–starring Gabriela Španić and Catherine Siachoque; she won prestigious awards such as Premios Mara de Venezuela and TVyNovelas Award for Best Supporting Actress for her portrayal.
 Klauss then starred alongside Michel Brown, Danna García, Paola Rey, Mario Cimarro and Juan Alfonso Baptista in hit telenovela Pasión de Gavilanes, which brought her numerous awards — including ACE Award for Best Supporting Actress.
 In 2004 she once again starred with Paola Rey and Juan Alfonso Baptista in telenovela La Mujer en el Espejo.

-In 2005 Klass won a Premio TVyNovelas for Best Antagonist for her role in La Tormenta, with Natalia Streignard and Christian Meier, and began acting in 2005–07 series Decisiones.
+In 2005, Klauss won a Premio TVyNovelas for Best Antagonist for her role in La Tormenta, with Natalia Streignard and Christian Meier, and began acting in 2005–07 series Decisiones.
 She appeared in 2007 telenovela Zorro: La Espada y la Rosa, starring Christian Meier and Marlene Favela, and produced by Telemundo and RTI.
 The following year Klauss appeared in series Novia para Dos.

 Personal life

 In 2000, Klauss married the television producer, Víctor Gómez.
 In April 2000, she gave birth to the couple's first child, a girl, whom they called Isabel Gómez Rastapkevicius.
 The couple divorced in 2001.
 In 2003, she married her first cousin, Marcelo Greco.
 In April 2009, she gave birth to her second child and first child with Greco, whom they called Paloma Greco.
 They divorced in 2012.
 Since 2020, Klauss is in a relationship with Daniel Gómez.
-On 28 December 2020, Klauss announced on her Instagram account that she and Gómez are engaged.They got married on 17 June 2022.
+On 28 December 2020, Klauss announced on her Instagram account that she and Gómez are engaged.
+They got married on 17 June 2022.